Explicit harmonic and wave maps into variable-curvature surfaces: Explicit harmonic and wave map constructions

-In this section we illustrate the scope of our main result by means of representative examples.
-Our aim is not to exhaust all possible cases, but rather to highlight the geometric meaning of the construction and to demonstrate that it applies to genuinely variable-curvature targets and to both elliptic and hyperbolic regimes.
+We illustrate the scope of Theorem~4 through four representative examples.
+Our aim is not to exhaust all possible cases, but to show how the reduction produces explicit solutions for genuinely variable-curvature targets and in both elliptic and hyperbolic regimes.